trentm/node-luggite/README.md

       about the separate RotatingFileStream from years ago)
 - Re-add serializers?
 - restore 'src' option?
+- log fn signature: Compare bunyan and pino edge cases.
+Are ther other diffs than this first one?
+  - In pino v6 (?), pino dropped the `...args` passing to `util.format`.
+I
+    don't know the main motivation for that, but I'd like to keep it.
 - Browser support?
 That would fit with the "always usable" theme.
     - Re-add the `runtimeEnv` stuff from Bunyan in some form.
 The default ConsoleRawStream() for the browser.